This post may contain affiliate links. Please read my privacy policy.

 Made famous by Nobu Matsuhisa and one of Robert De Niro’s favorites, I fell in love with this fish recipe since the first time I had it.
 While this recipe is not too hard to make at home, ordering it at Japanese restaurants here in Southern California is quite expensive.

-So, I bought Nobu: The Cookbook and slowly but surely made all of my favorite Japanese dishes (check out my baked scallops recipe).
+So, I bought Nobu: The Cookbook and slowly but surely made all of my favorite Japanese dishes (check out my baked cod and baked scallops recipes).

 - Sablefish